 If you’ve ever made 100% whole wheat waffles think of these as an equally nutritious gluten-free waffle.
 I would say these are even lighter and crispier than any whole wheat waffle I remember.
 They have great texture!

-Looking for more gluten-free breakfast ideas?
-Try these Gluten-Free Morning Glory Muffins or these Gluten-Free Popovers.
-You also might like these Gluten-Free Waffles or these Oat Flour Waffles.
+You also might like these gluten-free waffles, gluten-free popovers or these oat flour waffles.
 Be sure to check out my full collection of gluten-free breakfast recipes.

 overhead shot of buckwheat waffles on white plates with strawberries